godzie44/BugStalker/CONTRIBUTING.md

 The main purpose of the BugStalker development model is to provide two things:

-1) all updates related to the release of new versions of `rustc` must be released as quickly as possible
+1) All updates related to the release of new `rustc` versions must be released as quickly as possible.
-2) the development and addition of new features shouldn't interfere with the first point
+2) Implementing of new features shouldn't interfere with the first point.

 That is why BugStalker using a developing model similar to GitFlow.
 There is a stable `master` branch and a `develop` branch with development